shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/index.md

 ### Testing the storefront

-Test the frontend and the checkout for new errors throughout the entire Storefront using the Browser Debug Console – also pay attention to JavaScript errors.
+Test the frontend and the checkout for new errors throughout the entire Storefront using the Browser Debug Console and also pay attention to JavaScript errors.

 ### Links must include a title tag